Battery-operated mid-infrared diode laser frequency combs: Methods

-\textbf{GVD measurement}: The device labeled as SIG was biased below threshold at 30\degreecelsius.
-The collimated ASE light was guided into the step-scan Fourier Transform spectrometer in the same configuration as in the SWIFTS experiment.
-A low-bandwidth lock-in amplifier (SRS830, Stanford Instrumetnds) was used to measure the interferometrically-modulated light (100~ms time constant).
+\textbf{GVD measurement}: The device labeled as SIG was biased below threshold at 30$^\circ$C. The collimated ASE light was guided into the step-scan Fourier Transform spectrometer in the same configuration as in the SWIFTS experiment.
+A low-bandwidth lock-in amplifier (SRS830, Stanford Instruments) was used to measure the interferometrically-modulated light (100~ms time constant).
 The GVD was retrieved from the second derivative of the roundtrip IFG burst phase spectrum.
-It should be noted that while the modal leakage effect shows high reproducibility in modulation period (due to the same substrate thickness and modal indices), it displays lower in the location of peaks and troughs.
-Therefore, devices from the same wafer may posses low-GVD region slightly detuned from one another.
+It should be noted that while the modal leakage effect shows high reproducibility of the modulation period (due to the same substrate thickness and modal indices), it displays lower in the location of peaks and troughs.
+Therefore, devices from the same wafer may possess low-GVD region slightly detuned from one another.